o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/build-packaging-for-windows.md

 ## Prerequisites
 The instructions that follow assume the following:
 - You have built your project with the AWS GameLift Gem enabled.
 For more information on building projects, refer to [Build the O3DE Project](/docs/welcome-guide/create/creating-projects-using-cli/#build-the-o3de-project).
-- You have built the Profile version of your project's server launcher.
+- You have built the profile or release version of your project's server launcher.
 - You have run the **Asset Processor** and compiled all of the project's assets.

 ## Prepare installation folder

-You must create a separate installation folder to copy over the required assets, profile runtime binaries, registry settings files, and redistributables.
+You must create a separate installation folder to copy over the required assets, runtime binaries, registry settings files, and redistributables.
 In this example, the installation folder is denoted as `<package base folder>`.

 ### Profile Build